Minimal genera of open 4-manifolds: Controlling the genus function

-The orientable case of (a) is proved up to isotopy in \cite{GS}~Theorem~9.4.29(b) by a simpler application of the same idea.
-The $\pi_1$ condition in (d) is always true for a cover $\widetilde X$ of finite degree $d$ when $\pi_1(X)$ is finitely generated, for then the latter is realized by a 2-complex with finite 1-skeleton, which has only finitely many $d$-fold covers.
-The smoothings of (a--d) have Stein-Casson type when $X$ is oriented.
+The orientable case of (a) is proved up to isotopy in \cite[Theorem~9.4.29(b)]{GS} by a simpler application of the same idea.
+The $\pi_1$ condition in (d) is always true for a cover $\widetilde X$ of finite degree $d$ when $\pi_1(X)$ is finitely generated, for then the latter is realized by a 2--complex with finite 1--skeleton, which has only finitely many $d$--fold covers.
+The smoothings of (a--d) have Stein--Casson type when $X$ is oriented.

 \begin{proof} For nonorientable $X$, Hypothesis (a) implies (b), since $b_2(\widetilde X)\ge b_2(X)$.
 The covering map in (b) is uniquely determined by the homeomorphism type of $X$, as is the universal covering in (c), so (a), (b) and (c) are all special cases of (d).
 In that case, the hypothesis on $\pi_1$ guarantees that $X$ has finitely many coverings $\widetilde X_m\to X$ such that every self-homeomorphism of $X$ lifts to a homeomorphism $\widetilde X\to\widetilde X_m$ for some $m$.
 Let $\Sigma$ be a smoothing of $X$.
 For each $m$, ${\rm H}_2(\widetilde X_m)\cong {\rm H}_2(\widetilde X)\ne 0$, so we can choose a homologically essential surface in $\widetilde X_m$ that is smooth with respect to the lift of $\Sigma$.
 Let $g_m$ and $q_m$ be its genus and self-intersection.
 Lemma~\ref{main} with $n=2$ and $H_1$ empty gives us another smoothing $\Sigma'$ of $X$ for which every smooth essential surface $F$ in its lift to $\widetilde X$ has $g(F)$ or $|F\cdot F|>\max_m\{g_m,|q_m|\}$.
 There can be no diffeomorphism from $X_{\Sigma'}$ to $X_\Sigma$, for this would be a self-homeomorphism of $X$.
 Lifting to a homeomorphism $\widetilde X\to\widetilde X_m$ for some $m$, we would obtain a diffeomorphism between the corresponding lifts of $\Sigma'$ and $\Sigma$.
 But by construction, the latter lift has an essential surface of genus $g_m$ and self-intersection $q_m$, whereas the former cannot, yielding the required contradiction.
 Now repeat the entire construction with $\Sigma'$ in place of $\Sigma$, and inductively obtain a sequence of nondiffeomorphic smooth structures on $X$.